 The law of the United Kingdom is British nationality law.
-It concerns British citizenship rules as well as other British nationality categories.
-The UK legal system is complex, not least because of the United Kingdom history as an imperial power.
+It concerns British citizenship rules as well as some other British nationality categories.

-CHECK YOUR CITIZENSHIP: The government site has an online tool to check if you are a British citizen.
-It will depend on where and when you were born and the immigration status of your parents.
+The government site has an online tool to check if you are a British citizen.
+It would depend on where and when you were born and the immigration status of your parents.

-BST: When do the clocks change for British Summer Time?
-Clocks go forward 1 hour at 1am on the last Sunday in March for the start of BST.
-It is often called Daylight Saving Time.
-Clocks go back by 1 hour at 2am on the last Sunday in October for the start of Greenwich Mean Time.
+BST: When do clocks change for British Summer Time?
+Clocks go forward one (1) hour at 1am on the last Sunday in March for the start of BST (also called Daylight Saving Time).

-Note: The next change is Sunday the 25th of March 2018.
-An easy way to remember is 'Spring Forward' (clocks go forward 1 hour) and 'Fall Back' (clocks go back 1 hour).
+Note: The next change will be Sunday the 30th of October 2022.
+An easy way to remember is 'Spring Forward' (clocks go forward one hour) and 'Fall Back' (clocks go back one hour).